fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 ## What factors contribute to developer rejection in interviews?

-If the company has a coding test and you pass it things are about feelings.
+If the company has a coding test and you pass it things are from that point on mostly about what feeling people get from you.

 The most valuable thing you can do in a personal interview are 2 things.